-Bacteria enter via mucus-making gut cellsOctober 3rd, 2011 in Diseases, Conditions, Syndromes /
+Bacteria enter via mucus-making gut cellsOctober 3, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Cells making slippery mucus provide a sticking point for disease-causing bacteria in the gut, according to a study published on October 3 in the Journal of Experimental Medicine.

 A foodborne bacterium called Listeria monocytogenes (sometimes found in stinky cheeses) invades the body by binding to a protein called E-cadherin.
 However, as E-cadherin is normally buried within the junctions between gut cells, and is thus hidden from the cell surface, it's not clear how the bug gains traction.

 In response to Listeria invasion, specialized gut cells called goblet cells produce mucus in an attempt to flush the bacteria away.
 Scientists in France now find that the reorganization required for goblet cells to expel their slippery product also exposes E-cadherin on their surface, allowing Listeria to grab hold and cause systemic infection.

 Nikitas, G., et al. 2011.
 J. Exp.
 Med. doi:10.1084/jem.20110560

 "Bacteria enter via mucus-making gut cells" October 3, 2011 http://medicalxpress.com/news/2011-10-bacteria-mucus-making-gut-cells.html